yigitsever/gradecoin-site/content/_index.md

 Gradecoin uses 2048 bit RSA keypairs.

 # Services

+Please respect the system and others.
+Keep your request rate below a reasonable limit.
+Programming a bot is absolutely fine as long as it's not aggressively sending requests.

 ## /register
 - Create your own 2048 bit RSA `keypair`
 - Download `Gradecoin`'s Public Key from [Moodle](https://odtuclass.metu.edu.tr/my/)